-(Signature) (Date) Auditor's internal control and compliance report based on an audit of financial statements performed in accordance with Government Auditing Standards and the Minnesota Legal Compliance Audit Guide for Towns.
-(Note: Eliminate this paragraph from the report.)
+(Signature) (Date) Auditor's internal control and compliance report based on an audit of financial statements performed in accordance with Government Auditing Standards and the Minnesota Legal Compliance Audit Guide for Cities.
+(Note: Eliminate this paragraph in red before issuing the report.)